How to Implement an Internal Branding Strategy

 From the outset, your company should have a definite set of values that outline your direction.

 Being clear about this enables you to have an identity and a sense of purpose that can be communicated to employees.

 Companies should never discount the power of values.

 Research suggests that companies with a higher sense of purpose outperform the competition by as much as 400%!

-Findings also show that businesses whose value system elicits pride and joy, foster emotional connection, inspires exploration, and impacts society are those that are usually enjoying the highest growth in their company.
+Findings also show that businesses whose value system elicits pride and joy, foster emotional connection, inspire exploration, and impacts society are those that are usually enjoying the highest growth in their company.

 One good example is Zappos, where they lay out the “Zappos Family Core Values” to explain the purpose of each employee: to deliver happiness.

 The staff have a uniform mindset and goal for the brand.